Oracle Exadata Interview Questions

 - Power on the cell

-We can verify infiniband switch topology by executing verify-topology script from one of our database server.
+Ans: We can verify infiniband switch topology by executing a verify-topology script from one of our database servers.

-No, HCC is only available data stored on Exadata storage server.
+Ans: No, HCC is only available data stored on the Exadata storage server.

-It is collection of plan directives that determines how database resources are to be allocated.
+Ans: It is a collection of plan directives that determine how database resources are to be allocated.

-DBFS stands for Database File system which can be built on ASM disk group using database tablespace.
+Ans: DBFS stands for the Database File system which can be built on the ASM disk group using database tablespace.

-- Check and note down existing configuration of cell
+- Check and note down the existing configuration of the cell

 - Clean up any previous patchmgr utility